hpssjellis/my-examples-for-the-arduino-portentaH7/vision-shield/camera-m4/README.md

+## GOT IT WORKING!

+[camera-v6-better.cpp](camera-v6-better.cpp)  Replace the camera.h code with this file, then the camera works on both the M7 and the M4 core.

+## Following are the issues I had

 Trying to get the camera working on the Portenta M4  core as per this issue on the arduino mbed core